nol13/fuzzball.js/README.md

 Less simple: array of objects with options

-Processor function takes a choice and returns a string which will be used for scoring.
+Processor function takes a choice and returns the string which will be used for scoring.
 Default scorer is ratio.
 ```js
 var query = "126abzx";
 var choices = [{id: 345, modelnumber: "123abc"},{id: 346, modelnumber: "123efg"},{id: 347, modelnumber: "456abdzx"}];